Characters: The Hunchback of Notre Dame

 - A Friend in Need: Esmeralda is there to support Quasimodo as much as possible and she is always there for him.

 - Giant Poofy Sleeves: Her iconic out fit includes her sleeves being poofy.

-- A Girl And Her Goat: Djali, her pet goat, is her best friend.
+- A Girl And Her X: A Girl And Her Goat.
+Djali, her pet goat, is her best friend.

 - Good Parents: She becomes a good mother towards her son Zephyr in the sequel.